 Alistair Hudson, the Director of the Whitworth and Manchester Art Gallery, sits with Ruby now as a part of her interview series, Inside the Gallery, which uncovers the amazing work that happens at the Whitworth and the fantastic individuals who make it.
-In part one we cover Alistair’s beginnings in the art world and what it means to be a director of a gallery (or two in his case).
+In this interview we cover Alistair’s beginnings in the art world and what it means to be a director of a gallery.

 Ruby: I imagine most people reading this blog will know that you’re the director of the Whitworth and the Manchester Art Gallery, but they might not know what a director does, or what their roles are- so do you think you could talk a little bit about that?